memorialforestdg/memorialforestdg.github.io/src/pages/visit/castle-douglas.md

 The planting site is just off the walking path connecting the Nature Reserve to Castle Douglas, and the site was chosen to  encourage visitors to stop and reflect.
 A variety of native species which suit the landscape were chosen to complement and support NTS Threave’s wider Landscape Restoration Project.

-__Please note that the Memorial Forest site is part of Threave NATURE RESERVE, which is different from Threave GARDEN AND ESTATE.
-See detailed information below. <br>Entry to the Nature Reserve is free.__

 <!-- <a class="link" href='../events/castle-douglas'><b>See also: </b>Events at the Castle Douglas site.</a> -->